-The Episcopal Day School educates children to become compassionate, courageous, and curious citizen so that they may learn to seek knowledge, love truth and respect God and all creation.
+The Episcopal Day School educates children to become compassionate, courageous, and curious citizens so that they may learn to seek knowledge, love truth and respect God and all creation.

 At the Episcopal Day School, we believe in implementing a strong academic program with particular emphasis on basic academic skills.
 Our students are guided in their physical, mental, emotional, social, aesthetic and spiritual growth within a disciplined, stimulating and creative environment.
 We believe in fostering a love for learning and instilling in each child a respect for themselves and others.
 This is accomplished within the context of a diverse, multicultural community where each person – student, teacher, staff member, administrator – is seen and valued as a child of God.

 The Episcopal Day School, an educational outreach of the Church of the Advent – Episcopal, has served the community of Brownsville, Texas since 1948.
 What began as a dream to provide a superior educational environment is now an institution of learning that is founded in a tradition of academic excellence and spiritual formation for all children.

 The Episcopal Day School opened in 1948 with a five-year-old kindergarten class in what was known as the old rectory.
 Several years later it became evident that there was a need for a 1st grade.
 The Hubert R. Hudson family generously provided new facilities at the Church of the Advent for the Episcopal Day School and the Sunday School.
 During the reconstruction period, a frame house on East Levee Street was rented to accommodate the kindergarten and 1st grade classes.
 Upon completion of the new educational wing in 1956, the Day School kindergarten and 1st and 2nd grades moved into their new facilities.
 Third grade was established next and located in the church’s Youth Center.
 The following year a 4th grade was added and met upstairs in Mackintosh Hall (the old rectory).